 Found in the old part of Cockburn Town on Front Street, the National Museum is the best place in the country to get an insight into the history of the Turks and Caicos.
 Among the treasures here are Lucayan objects that are over 1000 years old and artifacts from the historic 1513 Molasses Reef wreck, the oldest excavated European ship remains in the Western Hemisphere.

 Interested in seeing whales, turtles, fish and sharks?
-The 7,000 foot submarine drop-off found close to the west coast of Grand Turk has some of the world's best wall diving.
+The 7,000 foot submarine drop-off found close to the western coast has some of the world's best wall diving.
 Unlike other destinations, it’s only a two minute boat ride out to the island’s best dive sites.

 Visiting the little pristine Gibbs Cay is another top attraction in the Turks and Caicos.
 Here, tame and friendly stingrays of all sizes flock to the boats that visit the area and freely interact with people.
 With clear water, white sand and rolling hills with sea oats, Gibbs Cay is the perfect small tropical island.